ohayonshimon/contractbook/README.md

 **A:** Yes, Some meaningful information can be extracted from these metrics which can help us get a better understanding of the Company's development cycle and workflow stats

 - How much time does the PRE tools and services “cost” the company?
-(From PR merged to Production)
+(From PR approved to Production)
 - Does test executions take longer than they did in the past?
 - How much do the developers use the company tools provided for them?
 - Do we have “dead” or “stale” repositories in the Org?

-Also, we “show off” our work.
+Also, we can “show off” our work.
-As infrastructure engineers we don’t get to be in the spotlight a lot (mostly by choice :) ), It would be nice to collect some statistics of what we enabled the company to do in the past year/month/week, For example:
+As infrastructure engineers we don’t get to be in the spotlight a lot ,Mostly by choice :), It would be nice to collect some statistics of what we enabled the company to do in the past year/month/week.
+For example:

 "This Year the PRE team enable the company to execute more than **12000 builds**, **14000 tests**, **300 production deployments** and **49 product releases**".
 Nice!